 A PhD in Biomedical Science could include a variety of required courses, laboratory rotations, and research methods.
-A potentially interactive program, students might have the opportunity to engage in clinical care experiences such as contact with patients and clinical research faculty.
+Since it is a potentially interactive program, students might have the opportunity to engage in clinical care experiences such as contact with patients and clinical research faculty.
 Moreover, candidates might gain the ability to write grants, manage a laboratory and take part in translational research.

 A curriculum could get started with core courses in biology.
 These may discuss genes, proteins, cell biology, and developmental biology in-depth.
 Other course modules could focus on hematology, cancer, immunology and infectious diseases.
 Students could reasonably expect to study pharmacology and chemical biology as well as biostatistics and bioinformatics.

-Course work could center around several key areas such as statistical computing and the use of software packages.
+Coursework could center around several key areas such as statistical computing and the use of software packages.
 Candidates might also research into the development of applied methodology, and take part in research with other biomedical scientists and clinicians.
 Collaborative research might explore areas such as transplants, patient care, molecular genetics and more.

-Applicants may need a Bachelors in mathematics or a closely related field, and ideally have a strong interest in biostatistics and biomedical applications.
+Applicants may need a Bachelors in mathematics or a closely related field, and ideally would have a strong interest in biostatistics and biomedical applications.

-A PhD in Chemistry could enable students to enhance their knowledge in the traditional areas of analytical, inorganic, organic and physical chemistry, as well as other relevant subjects.
-For instance, students might pursue interdisciplinary studies in biological chemistry, biochemistry and materials chemistry
+A PhD in Chemistry could enable students to enhance their knowledge in the traditional areas of analytical, inorganic, organic, and physical chemistry, as well as other relevant subjects.
+For instance, students might pursue interdisciplinary studies in biological chemistry, biochemistry, and materials chemistry.

 A PhD in Civil Engineering could enable students to build a solid knowledge base in science, technology, civil engineering, and mathematics.
-Applicants might need a bachelors degree although some universities might prefer candidates who also have a masters degree.
+Applicants might need a bachelors degree, although some universities might prefer candidates who also have a masters degree.

 Often an interdisciplinary program, students might collaborate with other university departments such as electrical and computer engineering, mechanical engineering and mathematics.
-Civil engineering PhD students might therefore look for active faculty research in areas such as geophysical imaging, construction management, transportation engineering or pavement design.
+Civil engineering PhD students might therefore look for active faculty research in areas such as geophysical imaging, construction management, transportation engineering, or pavement design.

 A Doctor of Computer Science (DCS) is a professional degree designed to help candidates develop theoretical, research, and application capabilities in the field.
-Students could study advanced topics in databases systems, business intelligence and analytics or big data.
+Students could study advanced topics in databases systems, business intelligence and analytics, or big data.
 Applicants may need a relevant masters degree.

 Some DCS programs are planned-out in a three-year format.
 Year one could focus on computer science and information systems topics as well as instruction in research and writing at the doctoral level.
 In the second year, students might develop an in-depth grasp of the research methods needed in their niche field.
-Course work in the final year typically adds research courses and focused courses so that students could complete their final research and dissertation.
+Coursework in the final year typically adds research courses and focused courses so that students could complete their final research and dissertation.
 The dissertation could focus on literature review and proposed solutions to issues related to big data analytics.

 A PhD in Engineering might address both fundamental and applied research problems in areas such as transportation, energy, communications and healthcare.
 A curriculum might be both disciplinary and interdisciplinary as students may be expected to build technical strength and to conduct independent, collaborative and original research.

-Core courses might therefore include interdisciplinary research methods, and engineering analytics.
-To build depth of knowledge, students might take foundation courses in a specific engineering discipline (E.g. mechanical, electrical or computer engineering).
+Core courses might therefore include interdisciplinary research methods and engineering analytics.
+To build depth of knowledge, students might take foundation courses in a specific engineering discipline (e.g. mechanical, electrical or computer engineering).
 Focus areas build upon and broaden the student’s depth of knowledge as they prepare to complete PhD level research for their dissertation.

 Engineering management PhD students might be expected to develop a broad grasp of both business and technology management as well as more focused knowledge in one area of study.
-Curriculum might allow students to choose courses in quality management, engineering law, data warehousing or IT project management.
+Curriculum might allow students to choose courses in quality management, engineering law, data warehousing, or IT project management.

 A PhD in Environmental Engineering could explore an individualized study plan.
-Students might research in areas such as the tracking and treatment of pharmaceuticals, industrial waste management or floodplain delineation among many others.
+Students might conduct research in areas such as the tracking and treatment of pharmaceuticals, industrial waste management, or floodplain delineation among many others.
 To develop their plan of study, students often meet to discuss a possible program requirement sequence with a program coordinator.

 A PhD in Mechanical Engineering might enable students to design, develop, build, and test mechanical and thermal sensors and devices, including tools, engines, and machines.